-We sent you this notice because you owe money on an unpaid shared responsibility payment.
+You owe on an unpaid shared responsibility payment.

 What you need to do

-- Pay the amount you owe by the date the notice asks.
+- Pay the amount you owe by the due date on the notice.

 - Make a payment plan if you can't pay the full amount you owe.